 Bolstering Governance in Papua New Guinea

-- Inefficient governance is an obstacle to Papua New Guinea’s growth.
+- Inefficient governance is an obstacle to Papua New Guinea’s (PNG) growth.

-Abt is helping to implement the PNG–Australia Governance Partnership, which includes interventions to:
+Abt is helping implement the PNG–Australia Governance Partnership with investments through the following five initiatives: